Cuba starter pack

 THE WORST TIME TO VISIT CUBA

-While you can definitely enjoy a trip to Cuba any time of year (just ask our local Heroes how!), it's probably the least fun in July and August.
-These are the hottest, most humid months when hurricanes are likely AND tons of tourists are visiting.
+While you can definitely enjoy a trip to Cuba any time of year, it's probably the least fun in July and August.
+These are the hottest, most humid months when hurricanes are likely and tons of tourists are visiting.
 It's a double whammy.
 Everything is crowded and you risk needing to cancel your trip if a hurricane rolls through.

 THE SECOND BEST TIME TO VISIT CUBA